drforbin/decwar/docs/sec2-kermit.md

     Please LOGIN or ATTACH
     .

+for escaping back to the raspi with ctrl-\c, be sure your keyboard is really sending backslash! had to switch keyboard config from english us to english uk to get the backslash.

 we're ready from the raspi side! now prepare the tops10 side. we need to be able to login from the raspi side! turns out, do walk through first [using react to create default user template](https://www.quentin.org.uk/tops-10-faq/#qaef-176). doesn't take as long as it looks! then [create your account](https://www.quentin.org.uk/tops-10-faq/#qaef-177). did that here for [27,101] usr noah pwd noah and logged in from the raspi kermit side.

     .login noah